You finish the thing.

 For many women, success isn’t always satisfying.

-but because the energy that got you there was rooted in proving, pleasing, or perfectionism.
+The outcome isn’t the issue.
+It’s the energy that got you there—proving, pleasing, or perfectionism.

 You weren’t present.
 You were busy holding it all together.